Trinitromethane: Acidity

 Trinitromethane as a neutral molecule is colorless.
-It is highly acidic, easily forming an intensely yellow anion, (NO2)3C−.
+It is highly acidic, easily forming an intensely yellow anion, (NO2)3C− (nitroformate).
 The pKa of trinitromethane has been measured at 0.17 ± 0.02 at 20 °C, which is remarkably acidic for a methane derivative.
 Trinitromethane easily dissolves in water to form an acidic yellow solution.

-There is some evidence that the anion, which obeys the 4n+2 Hückel rule, is aromatic.
+There is some evidence that the anion, which obeys the 4n+2 Hückel rule, displays Y-aromaticity, a form of aromaticity disputed among chemists.

 Nitroform salts

 Trinitromethane forms a series of bright yellow ionic salts.
 Many of these salts tend to be unstable and can be easily detonated by heat or impact.

 The potassium salt of nitroform, KC(NO2)3 is a lemon yellow crystalline solid that decomposes slowly at room temperatures and explodes above 95 °C. The ammonium salt is somewhat more stable, and deflagrates or explodes above 200 °C. The hydrazine salt, hydrazinium nitroformate is thermally stable to above 125 °C and is being investigated as an ecologically friendly oxidizer for use in solid fuels for rockets.